 While you can visit plenty of places via shuttle or bus, renting a car gives you the freedom to explore Costa Rica’s hidden gems at your own pace.
 Drive between volcanoes, coastlines, waterfalls, and cloud forests all in one trip.

-One of my favorite things to do on a road trip is stopping by little places that aren’t worth the drive on their own.
-On my most recent drive, we stopped in Sarchí to see the largest oxcart in the world, Zarcero to see the famous topiary gardens, and Atenas to get some delicious chifrijo.
+On my most recent drive, we stopped in Sarchí to see the largest painted oxcart in the world, Zarcero to see the famous topiary gardens, and Atenas to get some delicious chifrijo, a popular bar food with rice beans and pork rinds.

 🚗 Reserve a rental car with this locally owned rental company 🚗

 Costa Rica’s natural setting makes it a perfect destination for wellness.
-You can try a volcanic mud bath near Rincón de la Vieja, book a massage surrounded by jungle sounds, or simply wander through the trees in silence.
-Whether you’re into structured self-care or slow nature time, this is the place for it.
+You can try a volcanic mud bath near Rincón de la Vieja, book a massage surrounded by jungle sounds at your hotel, or simply wander through the trees in silence (well, silence except for the monkeys overhead and the birds calling through the trees).

 I recommend trying at least one wellness experience to connect with nature while you’re visiting Costa Rica.

-41. Practice Yoga in the Jungle
+21. Practice Yoga in the Jungle

 There’s something special about moving your body and quieting your mind while surrounded by crashing waves or tropical birdsong.